Black Catcher - Instrumental Remake from Black Clover

 Multi-Track Demo

-Here's a section of the song in a Multi-Track version, or Multi-Stems, because every track contain more than 1 track mixed in it.
-I hope you like it.
+Here is a section of the song in a Multi-Track or Multi-Stems version, where each track contains more than one mixed layer.
+I hope you like it!

 Final Result

-This is the final result as published in Shiro Neko's YouTube Channel.
+This is the final result, published on Shiro Neko’s YouTube channel.

-Thanks for stop and read.
-Walk thru my channels and my social networks.
-I have a lot of music to share!
+Thank you for stopping by and reading!
+I invite you to check out my channels and social networks.
+I have plenty of music to share with you!

 Blog Author: Cristián R. Villagra